polyfem/polyfem.github.io/docs/index.md

 - New "selection" interface to set boundary conditions and body ids.
 - Added support for multi-material simulations.
-- PolyFEM support time-dependent fluid simulations!
+- PolyFEM supports time-dependent fluid simulations!
-- PolyFEM support contacts using the [IPC Toolkit](https://github.com/ipc-sim/ipc-toolkit).
+- PolyFEM supports contacts using the [IPC Toolkit](https://github.com/ipc-sim/ipc-toolkit).
 - We support FEBio (*.feb) files.
 - We finally extracted the solvers from PolyFEM.
 You can now use the wrappers independently, check the [PolySolve repo](https://github.com/polyfem/polysolve).
 - PolyFEM [meshplot](https://skoch9.github.io/meshplot), [igl](https://libigl.github.io/) and [wildmeshing](https://wildmeshing.github.io/) are presented at a [Eurographics course](https://geometryprocessing.github.io/blackbox-computing-python/).
-- Bindings v0.5.2 with a new more pythonic interface, support for function in the right-hand side and exact solution.
+- Bindings v0.5.2 with a new more pythonic interface, support for functions of the right-hand side and exact solution.
 - PolyFEM is being used in biology!
 Check the [paper](https://pubs.acs.org/doi/10.1021/acs.nanolett.9b01505) or the [project page](https://cellogram.github.io)!
 - PolyFEM [meshplot](https://skoch9.github.io/meshplot), [igl](https://libigl.github.io/) and [wildmeshing](https://wildmeshing.github.io/) are presented at a [SIGGRAPH course](https://geometryprocessing.github.io/geometric-computing-python/) (07/30/2019).
 - PolyFEM is now triangle and tetgen free.
 Stay tuned for the release of v0.5 in python with a new interface to high-order meshes and [meshplot](https://skoch9.github.io/meshplot) for the fast 3D plots!
-- PolyFEM as been used in "A Large Scale Comparison of Tetrahedral and Hexahedral Elements for Finite Element Analysis"!
+- PolyFEM has been used in "A Large Scale Comparison of Tetrahedral and Hexahedral Elements for Finite Element Analysis"!
 Check the [interactive plots](https://polyfem.github.io/tet-vs-hex/plot.html)!
-- PolyFEM now support high-order geometric maps!
+- PolyFEM now supports high-order geometric maps!
 Check the SIGGRAPH paper "TriWild: Robust Triangulation with Curve Constraints" for more details!
 - PolyFEM has a [python interface](python.md)!
 - PolyFEM can do adaptive *a priori* $p$-refinement!
 Check the SIGGRAPH paper "Decoupling Simulation Accuracy from Mesh Quality" for more details!